 Trustees from July 1, 2006 to June 30, 2010.
 Governor David Paterson nominated him for membership on the SUNY Board of Trustees in May 2009.
 His appointment was confirmed by the New York State Senate in March 2010 and he served until June 2017.

-He currently chairs the Board's Academic Affairs Committee and is a member of its Executive, Communications and External Affairs, Finance and
+He chaired the Board's Academic Affairs Committee and is a member of its Executive, Communications and External Affairs, Finance and

 Administration, and Research and Economic Development committees and was on the system wide provost search and compensation committees.